schmendrik/OrgClockTray/README.md

 # OrgClockTray

-OrgClockTray displays your currently running clock time in a tray icon in Windows' Taskbar.
+OrgClockTray displays your org-mode clock time in a tray icon in Windows' Taskbar.

 If you use org-mode to clock your work time, and your work requires you to